LaviSchlyter/Deep-learning-framework-from-scratch/Project_2/Readme.md

 The rest of this project is demo code for the `hyper` framework:µ
 * `test` is the main file that reproduces the figures and training shown in our report.
 * `architectures` defines the actual networks used.
-* `util` contains a bunch of utility functions for model training, data generation, plotting, ...
+* `util` contains a number of utility functions for model training, data generation, plotting, ...
 * `gradient_verification` is a small program we used to check our gradient implementations: it compares the gradient computed during backpropagation to gradients calculated using numerical differentiation